 Dental implants are surgically fitted into your mouth by placing a titanium rod into your jaw bone beneath the gum line.
 This serves as a base for a crown to eventually be fitted into the space.
 Before the rod can be fitted in the jaw, there must be enough strong bone for the rod to be placed.
 In some cases, a bone graft or sinus lift may be needed to create a more stable surface for the implant to fit into.
 It is also important that the mouth and gums are overall healthy before any procedures can begin.

 First and foremost, a titanium rod must be surgically fitted into the upper or lower jawbone to act as the anchor for the new tooth.
 Next, an abutment—made of titanium, gold, or porcelain—is screwed into the titanium rod to serve as a foundation for the crown.
 Finally, the restoration or crown is screwed or cemented to the abutment.
 The crown will likely be made of porcelain fused to a metal alloy and will look very much like a natural tooth.

 How long is it going to take?

 The downside to dental implants is that the process of having them fitted can often take months, if not more than a year.
-Because it is a surgical process that requires healthy bones and many steps, it often takes at minimum five months for implants in the lower jaw and six months for implants in the upper jaw.
+Because it is a surgical process that requires healthy bones and many steps, it often takes a minimum of five months for implants in the lower jaw and six months for implants in the upper jaw.
 If bone needs to be built up before the titanium rods can be placed, the process will take longer.
-Some advancements in technique and process have recently been made, however, and in some cases a dentist may be able to do every phase of the implant in a single visit!
-Every situation will be unique and your dentist will go over your specific requirements with you to help make a timeline suited to your situation.
+Some advancements in technique and process have recently been made, however, and in some cases, a dentist may be able to do every phase of the implant in a single visit!
+Every situation will be unique, and your dentist will go over your specific requirements with you to help make a timeline suited to your situation.